Water licensing policies

 This NT Government policy provides guidance on the water licence application and assessment processes.

 This policy applies from 1 July 2020.

-This operational policy DOCX (63.5 KB) outlines how the department determines which newspaper a water licence notices will be published in, based on how the water is intended to be used, the significance of the application and the location of the resource to which the application relates.
+This operational policy outlines how the department determines which newspaper a water licence notices will be published in, based on how the water is intended to be used, the significance of the application and the location of the resource to which the application relates.

 This departmental operational policy provides guidance and consistency in approach for use by the department to calculate unused licensed water entitlements.

-This NT Government policy provides guidance to the Controller of Water Resources on the trading of licensed water entitlements in the Northern Territory.
+This NT Government policy provides guidance to the controller of water resources on the trading of licensed water entitlements in the NT.